GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 ### Creating your BigQuery UDF on BigQuery

-Run the following DDL statement to create your remote UDF in BigQuery:
+Run the following DDL statements to create two  remote UDFs in BigQuery, one which analyzes sentiment of plain text and another which analyzes sentiment of html:

 ```
 ENDPOINT=$(gcloud functions describe analyze-sentiment --format="value(httpsTrigger.url)")